 I am not a superstitious person at all.
-I’m not afraid of black cats (some of my pet cats were black, including the one I have presently) or of walking under ladders, the number 13, breaking mirrors, spilling salt, or any of those other silly old wives’ tales.
+I’m not afraid of black cats (some of my pet cats were black) or of walking under ladders, the number 13, breaking mirrors, spilling salt, or any of those other silly old wives’ tales.
 How can common, everyday activities, like opening an umbrella in the house, whistling in a theater dressing room or merely uttering the name “Macbeth” cause any kind of cosmic upheaval or influence anyone’s luck?

 There are even certain religious aspects that border on superstition, like the ritual of baptism or christening, for example.
 Some people are firmly convinced that by sprinkling or pouring plain, ol’ tap water on a baby’s forehead or immersing their whole body in water will guarantee their place in Heaven.
 And not to do it, then that person is doomed for Hellish damnation.
 How preposterous!
-There are some Catholic TV detectives who, whenever they encounter a dead body, will cross themselves.
+“May the Saints preserve us!”
+I have heard some say.
+What does that even mean?
+Whenever TV detectives, William Murdoch and Catholic priest, Frank Dowling, encounter a dead body, they always cross themselves.
+Why?!
 I’ve seen it done by real life people as well in other situations.
 What is that supposed to do?
 That gesture has no more effect than to knock on wood or to clutch one’s pearls.

 By the way, I hope that you are not one of those who fears the number 13.
 I find it pointless and stupid to omit the floor numbered 13 from apartment dwellings, hotels and other buildings, just because certain superstitious people are wary of living or rooming on that floor.
 Just because they call it something else, doesn’t mean it’s not there.
 Since the next ordinal number after twelfth is thirteenth, the floor now numbered 14 is still the 13th Floor, no matter what they call it!
 I may not like the number 9, but these same people don’t avoid it for my benefit.
 There may be more people who consider 13 to be a lucky number rather than unlucky, so why leave it out for those few others?
 The guilty parties that comply with the omission are only perpetuating the silly convention that it is by playing into people’s irrational triskaidekaphobia.
 They should always include it, regardless, and just let those phobic people deal with it.

 I recently learned that a Las Vegas hotel (the Wynn) omits the 4th floor in deference to its Asian guests who deem the number to be unlucky.
-Apparently “four” sounds a lot like “death” in Japanese and Chinese.
-Now how stupid is that?
+Apparently, “four” sounds a lot like “death” in Japanese and Chinese.
 If some Asian customers have a problem with the number 4, just put them on another floor.
 The builders didn’t have to leave it out just for them.
-With that absurd thinking, “nine” is “no” in German and their “six” sounds like “sex,” so why don’t they leave those floors out as well?
+There are some buildings in China that even go so far as to skip every floor that contains a four.
+So the one that bills itself as “100-stories” really has only 81 stories.
+How stupid is that?
+With that absurd thinking, “nine” is “no” in German (nein) and their “six” sounds like “sex” (sechs), so why don’t they leave out those floors as well?
 Haven’t they learned that you can’t please or satisfy everybody?

 Most so-called supernatural beings have possible scientific explanations.
 I believe that ghosts, for example, are restless spirits that have unresolved issues or other unfinished business on earth.
 You may have heard of those haunting ghosts that make regular appearances in the same place (usually where they actually died) and do exactly the same thing each time.
 One explanation that seems plausible to me is that they are manifestations of some sort of ethereal recording, if you will, that merely replays itself over and over again.
 It’s sort of like a hologram.

-The same can be said of religiously-devout parents who talk to God on a regular basis and claim Jesus to be their good friend, but will turn right around and try to convince their young daughter that her “imaginary friend” is not a real entity and only in her head.
+There are your religiously-devout parents who talk to God on a regular basis and claim Jesus to be their good friend, but will turn right around and try to convince their young daughter that her imaginary friend is not a real entity and only in her head.
 “So, Mommy, you can have your fantasy confidante, but I am not allowed to have my own?
 That’s not fair!
 The thing is, though, my friend is real–she is standing right over there.
 Where is this Jesus guy of yours that you talk to all the time?”
+(Ooh, shade!)

 I have only a casual interest in astrology.
 I think that there is something to it as a science, but I don’t take it too seriously.
 I don’t let the stars rule my life, by any means.
 I believe that there is something to personal biorhythms, though.
 I’ve done my chart periodically, and they have been amazingly accurate.
 I truly believe in what I call “karmic justice,” that what goes around, comes back around.
 Therefore, I am not a vengeful person.
 I don’t need to be.
 If someone does me wrong or causes me harm, I don’t bother to seek revenge.
 I just sit back and wait for them to get theirs.
 And they always do too, somehow.